Finding the Data for APPs: How to Build and OPPE and FPPE Dashboard

 In 2008, “The Joint Commission (TJC) implemented a new standard mandating detailed evaluation of practitioners’ professional performance as part of the process of granting and maintaining practice privileges in a healthcare organization.
 Ongoing Professional Practice Evaluation (OPPE) is intended as a means of evaluating professional performance on an ongoing basis for three distinct reasons: 1) as part of the effort to monitor professional competency; 2) to identify areas for possible performance improvement by individual practitioners, and 3) to use objective data in decisions regarding continuance of practice privileges.

-Once a provider has achieved practice privileges in a healthcare organization, The Joint Commission requires that performance data be collected and that the evaluation of providers is conducted at a frequency more than once per year.
+Once an Advanced Practice Provider (APP) has achieved practice privileges in a healthcare organization, The Joint Commission requires that performance data be collected and that the evaluation of providers is conducted at a frequency more than once per year.
 Evaluations completed annually or less are considered by the Joint Commission as “periodic,” not “ongoing.”
 To comply with this requirement, providers’ OPPE performance data should be evaluated every month, every three months, or every six months. “ The purpose of this is such that the Joint Commission receives ongoing transparency into the quality of care trends via Focused Professional Practice Evaluation (FPPE) feedback.
 According to Stanford Health, FPPE is ”a systematic process to ensure that there is sufficient information available to evaluate a practitioner’s professional competence.
 A focused review can be requested by the credentials committee,… or by the Service Chief.
 FPPE occurs:

 - At the time of credentialing (initial FPPE)